Table of Contents

 Dry coffee grounds absorb and neutralize odors.
 Fill small bowls or jars with fresh grounds and place them around the kitchen.
 Replace them after 24 hours.
 This works best for lingering ambient smells, not active cleanup.

-Fish smell doesn’t have to ruin dinner.
-Hit it from multiple angles – ventilation while cooking, immediate surface cleaning, and odor absorption overnight – and your kitchen will smell normal again by morning.
+Cooking smells don’t have to linger for days.
+Hit them from multiple angles – ventilation while cooking, immediate surface cleaning, and odor absorption overnight – and your kitchen will smell fresh again by morning.